Iran as a Post-Corona Travel Destination

-These days we are all going through a rough time because of the COVID-19 Pandemic.
-And it’s not just the financial aspects of the lockdowns that have been bothering the world.
-The pressure of being cooped up such a period, not being able to travel and get away from it all, has been as much, if not more, of a challenge.
+These days, we are all going through a rough time because of the COVID-19 Pandemic, and it’s not just the financial outcome of the lockdowns that has been bothering the world.
+The pressure of being cooped up for such a long period, not being able to travel and get away from it all, has been as much -if not more- of a challenge.

-Now that the whole world is holding its breath and waiting for the call of freedom, what else is there to do than to daydream about our next trip and think about which corner of the world is the safest to go.
+Now that the whole world is holding its breath and waiting for the call of freedom, what else is there to do than daydream about our next trip and think about which corner of the world is the safest to go?

-Read on to find out why Iran is the most logical choice for your first post-Corona vacation, both in terms of the scenery and the safety of the trip.
+Read on to find out why Iran is the most logical choice for your first post-Corona vacation, both in terms of the sights and the safety of the trip.

 The Iranian government started the total lockdown of the country at the end of February.
 This lockdown meant that all of the non-essential businesses were closed.
-Moreover, all the unnecessary trips were banned during March 2020; following this protocol most strictly allowed the country to prevent a severe outbreak of the virus in most of the cities.
-And today, the spokesperson for the government is assuring people that we have now passed the peak of the Pandemic and are moving towards stopping the disease from spreading.
-This news, welcome as it is, also means that Iran is a relatively safe place for tourists to spend their upcoming vacation.
+Moreover, all unnecessary trips were banned during March 2020; following this protocol strictly allowed the country to prevent a severe outbreak of the virus in most cities.
+Today, the spokesperson for the government is assuring people that we have now passed the peak of the Pandemic and are moving towards stopping the disease from spreading.
+This news also means that Iran is a relatively safe place for tourists to spend their upcoming vacation.

 This, however, does not mean that the social distancing protocols have stopped being imposed, and everything has gone back to the way it was.
 Most of the high-risk environments, such as cafes and restaurants, schools, and gyms are closed.
 But outdoor areas such as parks, historical sites, and open-air markets are now open, under the strict scrutiny of the health supervisors to follow the social distancing protocols.

-To make traveling in Iran as safe as possible, specific protocols are being imposed in the transportation section: All airplanes in Iran are decontaminated vigorously before and after each flight, and all the passengers are tested for signs such as high fever before entering the plane.
-Additionally, all the passengers are issued with a surgical mask which they are required to keep wearing during the flight.
+To make traveling in Iran as safe as possible, specific protocols are being imposed in the transportation section: All airplanes in Iran are decontaminated vigorously before and after each flight, and all the passengers are tested for symptoms such as high fever before entering the plane.
+Additionally, all the passengers are issued with a surgical mask which they are required to keep on during the flight.

-One of the places in Iran that are relatively safe to visit after the CO-VID 19 lockdown is Kish Island.
+One of the places in Iran that is relatively safe to visit after the COVID-19 lockdown is Kish Island.
 The reason is that this island was completely shut off during the peak of the outbreak and did not open its gates until the area was much safer.

 On Kish Island, you can enjoy the tropical sunlight and extensive shopping, as well as exciting experiences such as scuba diving and paragliding.
 If you are a fan of swimming and sea creatures, one of the things you can do is go swimming in the open sea with dolphins.
 Just apply plenty of sunscreen to your face and body, because the sun and its reflection in the water can be quite harmful to the skin.

-Looking for another safe place to spend a memorable night on your journey through Iran, imagine spending the night in a pitch-black desert, closer to the stars than you have ever been.
-There are two significant deserts in Iran, which cover about 128.000 km²: Kavir-e-Lut and Dast-e-Kavir.
-However, One of the most popular desert destinations in Iran is called Maranjab Desert in the center of Iran.
-In this part of the desert, you can see one of the largest salt lakes in the world during the day, and after watching a glorious sunset and a fireside dinner, the rest of the night, you will spend stargazing.
+Looking for another safe place to spend a memorable night on your journey through Iran?
+Imagine spending the night in a pitch-black desert, closer to the stars than you have ever been.
+There are two significant deserts in Iran, which cover about 128.000 km: Kavir-e-Lut and Dasht-e-Kavir.
+However, one of the most popular desert destinations in Iran is called the Maranjab Desert in the center of Iran.
+In this part of the desert, you can see one of the largest salt lakes in the world during the day, and after watching a glorious sunset and having a fireside dinner, you can spend the rest of your night stargazing.

-Coronavirus outbreak has changed our daily routines that we are ready to leave everything behind and just hit the road.
-But one must always thread on the side of caution and pick a place that makes an unforgettable journey but also does its best to ensure your safety and wellbeing.
-Iran, with its expanse and variety of climate and even with the stringent protocols regarding locals’ and tourists’ safety alike, is one of the countries that can offer you both.
-So, pack your bags and as soon as the coast is clear, step on the road and be sure that you won’t regret it.
+Coronavirus outbreak has changed our daily routines so drastically that we are ready to leave everything behind and just hit the road.
+But one must always thread on the side of caution and pick a place that makes an unforgettable journey but also does its best to ensure your safety and well-being.
+Iran, with its expanse and variety of climates and even with the stringent protocols regarding locals’ and tourists’ safety alike is one of the countries that can offer you both.
+So, pack your bags and as soon as the coast is clear, step on the road. you won’t regret it!